 The Nomination Committee comprises of one executive and two non-executive directors, one of whom is independent.
-The Nomination Committee is chaired by non-executive director Mr. Vladimir Mekler (since June 2016); non-executive director Mr. Simon Rowlands and executive director Dr. Mark Kurtser are other members since September 2015.
+The Nomination Committee is chaired by non-executive director Mr. Vladimir Mekler (since June 2016).
+Mr. Mark Kurtser and Mr. Simon Rowlands were the other members.
+Following the resignation of Mr. Simon Rowlands on 9 March 2022, Mr. Sergey Kalugin was appointed as other member of the audit committee on 14 March 2022.